cbfacademy-admin/java-exercises-jenieb3/exercises/java-exceptions/README.md

 **<ins>Example</ins>**

-For the following list of file names: `List.of("App.java", "App.txt", null, "App.md")`, the program should create a map with the following entries
+For the following list of file names: `Arrays.asList("App.java", "App.txt", null, "App.md")`, the program should create a map with the following entries

 ```txt